Filter Options

 How much does a 3-day African safari cost?

 “The cost of a 3-day African safari varies greatly.
 At the very top end of the market, you can expect to pay US$500 per person per day, sometimes even more.
 For a budget camping holiday, prices start at US$100 to US$150 per person per day.
 Most safaris cost somewhere in between.
 Factors that influence the price you’ll pay include the season in which you plan to travel.
 High-season prices can, in some areas, be twice that of low-season costs.
 The exact months when high-season prices apply can vary, depending on where you are.
 As a general rule across much of East and southern Africa, high season coincides with the Dry season, which usually runs from May or June to September or October.
 Another consideration that can determine the cost of your tour is the kind of safari you’re planning.
 A private safari will inevitably cost more than a group safari.
-And staying in luxury accommodation in remote areas that require a plane trip to get to will also be significantly more expensive than going on a budget camping holiday.”
+And staying in luxury accommodations in remote areas that require a plane trip to get to will also be significantly more expensive than going on a budget camping holiday.”

 6